 Every morning, usually without fail, we drink coffee.
-Dan brews a half pot that makes one cup for him and one cup of iced coffee for me.
+My husband brews a half pot that makes one cup for him and one cup of iced coffee for me.
 If we were to get this at Starbucks, it would cost around $7 after tax.
 Why so expensive?
 Because I can’t just get coffee.
 I always got a muffin too.

 Bring Your Own Cup

 When you do need a beverage on the go, bring your own reusable cup.
 I love my Tervis tumbler.
 I’ve had this one for seven years and there are no signs of damage or plastic deterioration.

 When you bring your own cup, you’ll often get a discount on the drink you purchase.
 Plus you’re producing less waste.
 Go you!

 This goes along with bringing your own cup – water bottles are the same way!
 Many gyms, offices, airports, gas stations (you get the picture) have water bottle refill stations that you can use for free.
 When you tote around your own bottle you reduce plastic waste and save yourself money.
 My favorite reusable water bottle is from Pogo.
 It is insulated and has a leak-proof cap, plus it fits into all of our backpacks, cup holders, and strollers.